Sightseeing

 4. Taksim Square and Istiklal Street

 To get to know a city, you must experience its streets and squares.
+The cosmopolitan nature of urban life is at its peak in Taksim.
 Taksim Square is the most famous place that you can witness both the exotic and the modern styles of Istanbul at the same time.

-It is at the top of many visitors’ lists of places to see.
-It’s also very popular with locals and has been the scene of many historic events in the city.
-There are various activities, workshops and shopping days held in the square.
+Even just walking through the 1 kilometer 400 meters long Istiklal street and looking at the faces of the people is a great joy for many people.
 When you look at photos of Istanbul online, you’ll often be looking at Istiklal Street, starting from Taksim Square.
-This historic 1.4km street is the entertainment center of the region.
-Crammed with shops and nightclubs, and with many side streets leading to other points of interest, it literally has something for everyone.
-There’s even a ‘nostalgic tram’ on Istiklal Street still in 2022, which has a gorgeous romantic atmosphere – especially in winter.
+There’s even a ‘nostalgic tram’ on Istiklal Street still in 2024, which has a gorgeous romantic atmosphere – especially in winter.
 If you are feeling a bit tired, take the nostalgic tram and check it off in your Istanbul activity list.

 Check out most loved Istanbul attractions by HeyTripster readers: